na-ra/selab-project1/README.md

 ## notes and lists

-in this section the user can write notes or create lists
+in this section, user can write notes or create lists

 user can